iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - an evaluation-run identifier on evaluation-result records, so each evaluation-result record links to the evaluation run that produced it
 - a policy-check-run identifier on policy-check-result records, so each policy-check-result record links to the policy-check run that produced it
 - an approval-request identifier on approval-decision records, so each approval decision links to the approval request it answers
-- related asset versions, including the evaluation suite definition and dataset version linked to an evaluation-run record, and the policy bundle linked to a policy-check-run record
+- related asset versions, including the AI system definition, execution flow definition, any relevant agent workflow definition, prompt version, model configuration, dataset version, evaluation suite definition, policy bundle, API definitions, tool definitions, and external dependency records linked to the release candidate; where applicable, an evaluation-run record should also identify the evaluation suite definition and dataset version used for that run, and a policy-check-run record should also identify the policy bundle used for that run
 - record-specific state, outcome, or execution fields, such as release-candidate state, evaluation-run state, evaluation-run trigger source, evaluation-run execution timestamps, measured evaluation results, policy-check-run state, policy-check-run trigger source, policy-check-run execution timestamps, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
 - linked evidence
 - created date